lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

 methaphors wich makes extracting the data back into our code trivial.

 .. code-block :: python

    simulate(sim, simPath)

-   # Grab final simulation snapshot without time-averaging
+   # Grab dielectric and Ez data from the file
    with h5py.File(simPath, 'r') as f:
          finalSnap = f['ezData'][1]
          finalEps = f['epsData'][:]